NYC00kie/SciComp/doodles/simsimsim_toxicity.md

 # simsimsim_toxicity

+## No Research done - just an IDEA
 Lets create a modell that models the population of yeast in a Alcohol producing enviornment.
 The Yeast itself produces the alcohol and in turn after some point should kill itself.